ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-08-14-factory-pattern.md

 date: 2020-08-14T04:04:10.000Z
 featuredpost: true
 featuredimage: /img/factory-pattern.png
-description: The Factory Pattern is used to encapsulate object creation in order to increase flexibility and adhere to the Open-Closed Principle
+description: The Factory Pattern is used to encapsulate object creation in order to increase flexibility and adhere to the Open-Closed Principle.
 tags:
   - software development
   - coding